jackzellweger/ligo-binning/README.md

 Also, I think we found that walktrap "worked" best.

-# Code

-Over the course of my time at LIGO, I developed a number of subroutines called and orchestrated by a central shell script.
-This shell script

-`GstLAL` is a software package developed by the LIGO Scientific Collaboration (LSC) used to analyze data from LIGO's gravitational wave detectors.

-One of the main uses of `GstLAL` is to compare the data off the detector to how we'd expect gravitational waveforms to show up on the detector, and looking for matches or correlations between the two.

-`GstLAL` includes a number of tools and algorithms that are specifically designed to optimize the search for gravitational waves.
-For example, it includes tools for generating theoretical templates, for filtering and conditioning the data, and for calculating statistical significance.

 # The Matching Algorithm

 Over the course of my time at LIGO, I developed a number of subroutines called and orchestrated by a central shell script.
 This shell script